GhostWriters/DockSTARTer/docs/apps/speedtest.md

 ### Generate an Application Key

 Run the command below to generate a key, the key is required for encryption.
-Copy this key including the base64: prefix and paste it as your `APP_KEY` value in `env_files/speedtest.env`.
+Copy this key including the base64: prefix and paste it as your `APP_KEY` value in `.env.app.speedtest`.

 ```bash
 echo -n 'base64:'; openssl rand -base64 32;